CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Preliminaries

 \begin{definition} A protocol \( \Pi \) executed by \( n \) validators is \textbf{\((n,f)\)-resilient} if it remains secure in the presence of up to \( f \) Byzantine validators, assuming that the remaining $n - f$ validators follow the protocol correctly. \end{definition}

-However, in a traditional $(n,f)$-resilient SMR protocol, one rational validator is enough to violate safety and liveness as Byzantine validators can bribe the rational validator to collude with them.
-We outline such attacks in Appendix~\ref{rationalAttacks}.
+However, in traditional $(n,f)$-resilient SMR protocols, one rational validator is enough to violate safety and liveness as Byzantine validators can bribe the rational validator to collude with them.
 To capture both byzantine and rational behavior in our protocol, we introduce the notion of $(n, k, f)$-resiliency. \begin{definition} A protocol \( \Pi \) executed by \( n \) validators is \textbf{\((n, k, f)\)-resilient} if it remains secure in the presence of \( f \) Byzantine and \( k \) rational validators, assuming that the remaining $n - f - k $ validators follow the protocol correctly. \end{definition}